QianWeiZhou/CKG-GAN/README.md

 * Output: the code will generate target type images from input images.
     * Generated fake images will be in the folder ./test
     * For example: /Samples/realImages/3917L-CC-neg.png ---> ./test/output_num0001.jpg

+# The way of using the code for the IXI dataset can refer to the code logic of the aforementionedBraTs series of datasets.

 # The Work is Licensed with Apache License Version 2.0.